Bartozzz/bartozzz.github.io/content/blog/2019-04-19-lazy-loading-and-code-splitting-in-react-apps/index.md

 ## Problem

-A lot of SPAs nowadays are "monolithic" – there's a giant JavaScript bundle which contains all of the application's files.
+A lot of <abbr title="Single-Page Application: a web application that load once and dynamically update as the response for user interactions.">SPAs</abbr> nowadays are "monolithic" – there's a giant JavaScript bundle which contains all of the application's files.
 This bundle is required via a `<script>` tag, gets downloaded on the initial visit and hopefully cached.
 This results in:

 - a **longer initial load**: we download all of the app's code, even if it's not needed to perform the initial render or not used at all;
 - **faster application rendering and in-app navigation**: all of the components are already downloaded and don't need to be lazy fetched.